QUB-ARM-STM32/User-Guide/README.md

 The debugger has many more features that we can use to help us debug our code.
 Three very useful features are the ability to view variables, registers and memory.

+For these features to be available you will need to be in an active debugging session.

 ### Variables

 If we want to view the variables when debugging we can use the `Variables` window.
 This will show us the current value of all variables in the current scope.
 To view this window go to `Window` -> `Show View` -> `Variables`.